-After connecting the above Text Field and Extract XML instances, and the latter to an instance of Display, the reader can verify that the resulting segmentation contains a segment for the content of each $\langle w \rangle$ tag in the input text, and that this segment is annotated with key type and value DET, NOUN, or PREP (the three first such segments are shown on figure 3 below).
+After connecting the above Text Field and Extract XML instances, and the latter to an instance of Display, the reader can verify that the resulting segmentation contains a segment for the content of each < w > tag in the input text, and that this segment is annotated with key type and value DET, NOUN, or PREP (the three first such segments are shown on figure 3 below).
 Each attribute-value pair of each XML tag has indeed been automatically converted to a {key: value} annotation.

-- Reference: Text Field widget

-- Reference: Extract XML widget

-- Cookbook: Convert XML tags to Orange Textable annotations
+• Cookbook: Convert XML tags to Orange Textable annotations